Use the Azure CLI to enable server-side encryption with customer-managed keys for managed disks

 For Ultra Disks and Premium SSD v2 disks only:

-- Snapshots created from disks that are encrypted with server-side encryption and customer-managed keys must be encrypted with the same customer-managed keys.
+- Disks created from snapshots that are encrypted with server-side encryption and customer-managed keys must be encrypted with the same disk encryption set.

 - User-assigned managed identities aren't supported for Ultra Disks and Premium SSD v2 disks encrypted with customer-managed keys.